pixie-io/docs.px.dev/content/tutorials/08-grafana.md

 - A Kubernetes cluster with Pixie installed.
 If you do not have a cluster, you can create a minikube cluster and install Pixie using our [install guides](/installing-pixie/quick-start/).

-- A [Grafana account](https://grafana.com/get/) with the Pixie datasource plugin installed.
+- A [Grafana server](https://grafana.com/get/) with the Pixie datasource plugin installed.
 For installation directions, see the [instructions](https://github.com/pixie-labs/grafana-plugin/#installing-the-plugin-on-an-existing-grafana-with-the-cli) on GitHub.

 ## Add Pixie as a datasource

-Before you can create your first dashboard, you need to add Pixie as a datasource:
+Before you can create a dashboard, you will need to add Pixie as a datasource:

 1. With Grafana open, select the cog icon from the left-side menu to show the configuration options.